dfrencham/dfrencham.github.io/_posts/2014-04-10-developing-for-screen-readers-is-a-special-kind-of-hell.md

 Screen readers come from those quaint old times when javascript was only used for the occasional dialog and pages were generally static.
 In recent years, we have seen the rise of AJAX, JQuery, and the Single Page App pattern.

 Consider the following: Your nice new single page app is dynamically loading a widget.
 You want to inform the user when that widget is ready.
 In theory, aria-live attributes should take care of it.
-In practise, browser support is patchy.
+In practice, browser support is patchy.

 You would think that there is a method to have a screen reader read a given piece of text via a javascript call.